-S. Korean spy chief says teenager joined Islamic State group
+S. Korean spy chief says teen joined IS militants

 Seoul, South Korea — A teenager who went missing in Turkey last month is probably the first known South Korean to join the Islamic State group, officials said Tuesday.